Can you fix my dog?

 No threats, discomfort or fear-tactics will ever be recommended or applied, as modern behavioural science has shown us that a consensual, fear-free approach is most effective in the long-term.
 It is biologically impossible to balance the stress experienced by correction-based training by applying fun rewards, because discomfort/ fear slows down learning, inhibits confidence and outweighs any good feelings.
 By guiding the dog and rewarding the behaviours we like the dog chooses to offer more and realises the old behaviours don't get them what they want any more.

-If positive reinforcement can train a Crocodile to have its teeth checked or a Big Cat to give blood without force or sedation, we can certainly apply that method to train a domesticate animal like a dog.
-This the key to successful behaviour change - even the most aggressive dogs benefit!
+If positive reinforcement can train a Crocodile to have its teeth checked or a Big Cat to give blood without force or sedation, we can certainly apply that method to train a domesticated animal like a dog.
+This is the key to successful behaviour change - even the most aggressive dogs benefit!

 What do you do differently ?

 I guess the main aspect of me doing things differently is that I am a pattern-finder, I am obsessed with Psychology and love the detective part of canine behaviour consults.
 I work from a whole-dog (holistic) viewpoint and utilise my various therapeutic skills to support both dog and owner in transforming their situation.
 I put a lot of effort into working with my clients as individuals to keep them motivated and feeling in control when working with challenging dogs.